schuellerf/jira-filter-permissions/README.md

 The script supports both Jira Data Center (API v2) and Cloud (API v3) editions, automatically detecting the API version or allowing manual override.

+**Limitation:** The script only parses the given filter's JQL directly.
+It does not currently support nested filters (filters that reference other filters).

 For usage instructions, see [usage.md](usage.md) (generate it with `make usage`).

 ## Development